 In a clean mixer bowl, whisk egg whites on medium-high speed, gradually adding remaining 2/3 cup sugar, until medium-stiff peaks form.
 Mix one-third of the whites into cake batter, then gently fold in remaining whites.

-Divide batter between two 12-by-17-inch parchment-lined rimmed baking sheets, and spread evenly using an offset spatula.
+Divide batter between the prepared baking sheets, and spread evenly using an offset spatula.
 Bake until cakes are set and spring back when touched, 18 to 20 minutes.
 Let cool.

 Top each cake with 1/3 cup ice cream, smoothing surface.
 Cut out 6 cake circles to fit on top of ice cream (we used a 4-inch round cookie cutter), and place on ice cream.
 (This should fit just at the top of the bowl.)
 Cover assembled cakes with plastic wrap overhang, and freeze for at least 4 hours.